akhil-gupta24/Bobble-Assessment/README.md

 In Bobble2.java -> Preventing and avoiding ConcurrentModificationException (3 methods has been shown).

 To execute both java file use any of the java compiler with jdk 8 or higher.
-In Bobble.java -> exception will occured while in Bobble2.java -> no exceprtion will occured.
+In Bobble.java -> exception will occured while in Bobble2.java -> no exception will occured.